simondzn/ex1/README.md

 1. Average weigh is about 0.5 to 2.5 kilograms.
 1. Raises to 50cm high.
 1. A Meerkat has the ability to dig through a quantity of sand equal to its own weight in just seconds
+1. They can be aggressive especially toward guests and may bite.

 ## Mostly found in